LosoncziTamas/LosoncziTamas.github.io/_posts/2020-03-06-scrollable-grid-list.md

     }
 ```

 Additionally, we update the `LevelSelector` to use the pool.
-The pool has to be added to the hierarchyto be available to the `LevelSelector`.
-We'll also make sure to set the scale explicty because parenting and unparenting can mess up the size of the child.
+The pool has to be exposed to the `LevelSelector` in the hierarchy.
+We'll also make sure to set the scale explicitly because parenting and unparenting can mess up the size of the child.

 ```
     public class LevelSelector : MonoBehaviour